xAbhidhar/Keras-Tensorflow-Satellite-Images-classification/README.md

    - y_test_sat4.csv: 100,000 training labels, 1x4 one-hot encoded vectors

 #### Validation and Test Set
+Holdout set is used for cross validation and is the size of 10% of the input data.
+The test set consists 5,000 images.

 #### Model Selection
+The model selected is the Neural Network with fully connected layers.
 #### Training

 #### Evaluation